-Ballard is a relatively small school with around 60-65 pupils in our leaving class of Y11 each year (and there were 61 pupils in the 2016 cohort).
-This means that it takes only a very few pupils not to achieve the ‘gold standard’ of 5 A* to C grades and the overall percentage falls.
+Ballard is a relatively small school with around 60-65 pupils in our leaving class of Y11 each year (and there were 62 pupils in the 2017 cohort).
+This means that it takes only a very few pupils not to achieve the ‘gold standard’ of 5 A* to C grades (9-4 in the new system) and the overall percentage falls.
 Larger schools, such as the maintained ones, will have several hundred in their exam years and so even with quite a few pupils falling short the percentage overall may still hold up well.
 This is one of the reasons I dislike league tables!
 Another is that, sad to say, it is notoriously difficult to trust tables published by the Press in August each year.
 They depend on schools honestly telling them their results (it’s only in about January that the final and official tables are published), they take no account of re-marks and appeals (in 2015 we submitted 75 EARs – enquiries about results – with 6% resulting in grade changes) and they may also not reflect the actual type of GCSE offered by the school.
-In recent years some schools have been ‘experimenting’ with IGCSEs (which suffer from less government interference but can be harder) and some of these exams do not appear in official tables.
+In recent years some schools have been ‘experimenting’ with IGCSEs (which suffer from less government interference but can be harder) and all of these exams do not appear in official tables.
 (We do IGCSE English and IGCSE Business Studies.)
 Most of all I don’t like the tables because they cannot show how well individuals have done.
-Many of our success stories lie not with those who have excelled in terms of As and A* grades (and many have) but with those who when they arrived here may have had a learning difficulty (or an emotional one) and have overcome the odds to secure several ‘passes’ and some close to a ‘pass’ (reckoned as a C grade) – all above the odds.
-They also don’t show that this year nine of our departments have 100% pass rates and five had only one pupil with a single grade below a ‘C’.
+Many of our success stories lie not with those who have excelled in terms of As and A* grades (and many have) but with those who when they arrived here may have had a learning difficulty (or an emotional one) and have overcome the odds to secure several ‘passes’ and some close to a ‘pass’ (reckoned as a C grade or a grade 4 in Maths) – all above the odds.
+They also don’t show that this year seven of our departments have 100% pass rates and two had only one pupil with a single grade below a ‘C’.

 And so what about this year’s results for Ballard?
-It’s been rather like the Team GB success at the Rio Olympics!
-We have done better than some predicted and whilst there were the inevitable disappointments there were also stunning and delightfully unexpected triumphs!
-We have improved our percentages year on year where any 5 ‘passes’ (A*-C grades) are concerned (84% of pupils in 2013 and 89% this year) and where the ‘gold standard’ (inc. English and Maths are concerned) from 69% in 2013 to 85% in 2016.
-In the main we prefer to use a 4-year average for GCSE results as this takes a better account of the relative strengths of year groups which, as I have said, with a relatively small roll such as ours can vary considerably year on year.
+We have achieved our best results for 5 years (since the GCSE reforms began) and whilst there were the inevitable disappointments there were also stunning and delightfully unexpected triumphs!
+We have improved our percentages year on year where the ‘gold standard’ (inc. English and Maths are concerned) from 69% in 2013 to 85% in 2016 and now 89% in 2017.
+In the main we prefer to use a 4 year average for GCSE results as this takes a better account of the relative strengths of year groups which, as I have said, with a relatively small roll such as ours can vary considerably year on year.
 This will be published as soon as our results are all confirmed.

 Subjects gaining 100% A*-B